-On human trafficking, the State Department "Trafficking in Persons Report" for 2014, released in July 2014, again placed Bahrain in "Tier 2: Watch List."
-This is the third year in a row that Bahrain is rated at that level.
-32 The Tier 2 Watch List ranking is based on the government's failure to demonstrate increasing effort to address the human trafficking issue.
-However, it was given a waiver for a mandatory downgrade to Tier 3 (a requirement if a country is on the Watch List for three consecutive years) on the grounds that it has a written plan to bring its efforts against trafficking into compliance with international standards.
-The 2014 report adds that the government has increased prosecutions for trafficking, as compared to 2013.
-The report for 2014 asserts that Bahrain is a destination country for migrant workers from India, Pakistan, Nepal, Sri Lanka, Bangladesh, Indonesia, Thailand, the Philippines, Ethiopia, Ghana, and Eritrea to be subjected to forced labor and sex trafficking.
+On human trafficking, the State Department "Trafficking in Persons Report" for 2015 placed Bahrain in "Tier 2," and upgrade from the previous rating of "Tier 2: Watch List."
+Bahrain had been at the lower ranking for the prior three years.
+In 2014, Bahrain was given an Administration waiver for a mandatory downgrade to Tier 3 (a requirement if a country is on the Watch List for three consecutive years) on the grounds that it had a written plan to bring its efforts against trafficking into compliance with international standards.
+The 2015 upgrade was based, according to the report, on "notable progress in [the government's efforts to investigate, prosecute, and convict trafficking offenses."
+The report adds that the government is making "significant efforts" to comply with the minimum standards for the elimination of human trafficking.
+The report for 2015 asserts that Bahrain is a destination country for migrant workers from South and East Asia, as well as some countries in Africa.